 Business License Renewal

-If your address has changed or you have relocated your place of business, please notify our office.
 If you have a new business located in Siloam Springs and were unaware of the license requirement, please contact our office for an application.

 If you have any questions, please contact the City Clerk’s office or call 479-524-5136.